Tennessee: Facts and Figures

-Tennessee exports a huge range of goods, from manufactured goods like automobiles and electronics to chemicals and its world-famous whiskey.
-In 2023, Tennessee exported over $38 billion worth of these goods, helping to support nearly 837,000 jobs in the state.
-83% of Tennessee companies that export their products are also small or medium sized businesses.
+Tennessee exports a large range of goods and services, from manufactured goods like automobiles and electronics to chemicals and its world-famous whiskey.
+Tennessee exports about $53 billion worth of these goods and services annually, helping to support over 840,000 jobs in the state.
+83% of Tennessee companies that export their products are also small- or medium-sized businesses.

 Job Creation